 Michigan State University recognizes the educational value of a number of pre-matriculation programs by granting academic credit, waiving requirements, and/or placing students in advanced courses.
-Please refer to the listed online guides for current information.
 Other special opportunities for high-achieving students are described in the Scholastic Honors section.